dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 #### Optional relationships

-When an entity is marked as `Deleted`, for example by calling <xref:Microsoft.EntityFrameworkCore.DbContext.Remove%2A?displayProperty=nameWithType>, then references to the deleted entity are removed from the navigations of other entities.
+When an entity is marked as `Deleted`, for example by calling <xref:Microsoft.EntityFrameworkCore.DbContext.Remove*?displayProperty=nameWithType>, then references to the deleted entity are removed from the navigations of other entities.
 For optional relationships, the FK values in dependent entities are set to null.

 For example, let's mark the Visual Studio blog as `Deleted`: